Exponential mixing of all orders for Arnol'd cat map lattices: Multiple mixing for the single Arnol'd cat map

 \section{Multiple mixing for the single Arnol'd cat map}

 We now proceed to extend the notion of mixing to any number of observables in both the ergodic theory of measure preserving transformations as well as to their corresponding diagnostic quantifiers of decay of higher order correlation functions of observables.
-This was pioneered by Rokhlin~\cite{rokhlin1949endomorphisms} and has since been the focus of considerable activity.
+This was pioneered by Rokhlin~\cite{rokhlin1949endomorphisms} and has since been the focus of considerable activity (cf.~\cite{ryzhikov2024multiplemixing75years} for a recent review).

 Let $T$ be the measure preserving transformation of a dynamical system $\Gamma$ on a phase space $\Sigma.$ The generalized 3-strong mixing condition for any three observables or measurable sets A, B , and C take the form